caubenondo/readme-generator/output/readme.md

   ```

   ## Usage <a name='Usage'></a>
-  this is an additional info about the repo
+  this is the extra info

   ## License <a name='License'></a>
   The project is under [MIT](https://opensource.org/licenses/MIT) license.

   ## Contributing <a name='Contributing'></a>
-  this is the info about the contributing
+  It's only me coding this project

   ## Tests <a name='Tests'></a>
   To run tests, run the following command:
   ```
-    npm run tests
+    npm test
   ```

   ## Questions <a name='Questions'></a>